huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/matlab.md

    For NTNU users, log into [NTNU's software repository for Matlab](https://software.ntnu.no/ntnu/Matlab), choose your desired version in the top right corner and download on your local computer.
-   We recommend that you skip the latest version and choose a slightly older version to ensure a reliable installation.
+   We recommend that you skip the latest version (alpha) and choose one of the stable versions (e.g. 2019b) to ensure a reliable installation.

 2. Transfer Matlab to your preferred folder in your lab machine (for example `/mnt/scratch/matlab/`)
 3. Unpack the zip file in your folder.